November 2, 2024

 In 2025, Alaska does not impose a statewide sales tax, but local jurisdictions may offer exemptions for groceries, prescription medications, and certain medical devices.

-An Alaska state tax-exempt certificate is a document that allows eligible buyers to make tax-exempt purchases in taxing jurisdictions within Alaska.
+An Alaska sales tax exemption certificate is a document that allows eligible buyers to make tax-exempt purchases in taxing jurisdictions within Alaska.
 It certifies that the buyer qualifies for an exemption under local sales tax laws, as Alaska does not impose a statewide sales tax.

 Exemption Category | Description | Examples |